 Optuma v1.4 Update

-The Show Bar indicator now supports displaying numerical values above bars.
+The Show Bar indicator can also support numerical values, based on the resulting values of the script.
 As an example, the following script is a basic ranking system with 4 criteria (the higher the value the better the rank):

 V1 = CLOSE() > OPEN() ;